Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Configure CloudTrail to send events to Amazon CloudWatch Logs.
 Create a metric filter for the relevant log group.
 Create a filter pattern with eventName matching ConsoleLogin and errorMessage matching "Failed authentication".
 Create a CloudWatch alarm with a threshold of 3 and a period of 5 minutes.
 - [ ] Create an Amazon Athena table from the CloudTrail events.
 Run a query for eventName matching ConsoleLogin and for errorMessage matching "Failed authentication".
 Create a notification action from the query to send an Amazon Simple Notification Service (Amazon SNS) notification when the count equals 3 within a period of 5 minutes.
 - [ ] In AWS Identity and Access Management Access Analyzer, create a new analyzer.
 Configure the analyzer to send an Amazon Simple Notification Service (Amazon SNS) notification when a failed sign-in event occurs 3 times for any IAM user within a period of 5 minutes.

+### A company's security engineer receives an abuse notification from AWS.
+The notification indicates that someone is hosting malware from the company's AWS account.
+After investigation, the security engineer finds a new Amazon S3 bucket that an IAM user created without authorization.
+Which combination of steps should the security engineer take to MINIMIZE the consequences of this compromise?
+(Choose three.)

+- [ ] Encrypt all AWS CloudTrail logs.
+- [ ] Turn on Amazon GuardDuty.
+- [x] Change the password for all IAM users.
+- [x] Rotate or delete all AWS access keys.
+- [ ] Take snapshots of all Amazon Elastic Block Store (Amazon EBS) volumes.
+- [x] Delete any resources that are unrecognized or unauthorized.

+### A company has a web server in the AWS Cloud.
+The company will store the content for the web server in an Amazon S3 bucket.
+A security engineer must use an Amazon CloudFront distribution to speed up delivery of the content.
+None of the files can be publicly accessible from the S3 bucket directly.
+Which solution will meet these requirements?

+- [ ] Configure the permissions on the individual files in the S3 bucket so that only the CloudFront distribution has access to them.
+- [x] Create an origin access control (OAC).
+Associate the OAC with the CloudFront distribution.
+Configure the S3 bucket permissions so that only the OAC can access the files in the S3 bucket.
+- [ ] Create an S3 role in AWS Identity and Access Management (IAM).
+Allow only the CloudFront distribution to assume the role to access the files in the S3 bucket.
+- [ ] Create an S3 bucket policy that uses only the CloudFront distribution ID as the principal and the Amazon Resource Name (ARN) as the target.